-The basic courses in biblical content (REL 100, or 201 & 203) and in Christian Doctrine (REL 110 or 204) are prerequisites for every other theology course.
+\The basic courses in biblical content (REL 100, or 201 & 203) and in Christian Doctrine (REL 110 or 204) are prerequisites for every other theology course.

 REL 100 THE BIBLE is an overview of the Bible intended to acquaint the student with its background, content and messages.
-This introductory course satisfies the core curriculum requirements for Bible content for students who are not in a church-work program.
+This introductory course satisfies the core curriculum requirements for Bible content for students who are not in a program that requires the enhanced church-work core.
 3 credits.

 REL 105 CHURCH LEADERSHIP SEMINAR introduces the students to the lay ministry program by seeking avenues for theological and spiritual formation to serve in the church.
 1 credit.
-(TEE)

-REL 110 CHRISTIAN FAITH is an overview of Christian theology intended to acquaint the students with key theological concepts as they relate to every day life.
-This introductory course satisfies the core curriculum requirement for Christian doctrine for students who are not in church-work program.
+REL 110 CHRISTIAN FAITH is an overview of Christian theology intended to acquaint the students with key theological concepts as they relate to everyday life.
+This introductory course satisfies the core curriculum requirement for Christian doctrine for students who are not in a program that requires the enhanced church-work core.
 3 credits.